superhero-com/superhero-wallet/README.md

-# Tip Wallet
+# Superhero Wallet

-**TipWallet is a browser extension that allows you to send and recieve value to URLs and content accross Internet.**
+**SuperHero is a browser extension that allows you to send and recieve value to URLs and content accross Internet.**

 ## Build